-This is a summary of what was said by UNHCR spokesperson Rupert Colville – to whom quoted text may be attributed – at the press briefing, on 21 November 2003, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Rupert Colville – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 Family, close friends and colleagues, diplomats and government officials buried Bettina Goislard on Thursday in Kabul's historic British Cemetery.
 The slain UNHCR aid worker was twenty-nine years-old.
 A private funeral service held earlier in the day was attended by her parents, brother and sister who arrived in Kabul a day earlier, as well as four government ministers.

 Since arriving in Afghanistan 17 months ago, Bettina Goislard had become enamoured with the country and its people.
 She learned Farsi to better communicate with the Afghans with whom she worked closely, and was highly respected by local officials and the people of Ghazni.
 She was murdered last Sunday while going to work by two motorcycle gunmen who sprayed bullets into her vehicle, also injuring her UNHCR driver.
 Her assailants are now in the custody of the Afghan police.

 Goislard had told her mother and close friends that she wanted to be buried in Afghanistan should something happen to her.
 We are deeply saddened that she got her wish, and we lost a promising young colleague so devoted to helping refugees.

 Afghanistan's Ministry of Foreign Affairs is hosting a memorial service for Goislard this Sunday in Kabul.
 Assistant High Commissioner for Refugees Kamel Morjane is travelling to Afghanistan to attend Sunday's service.